Viatorus/emio/docs/API.md

     - x/X: `0x` (e.g 0x2fA3)
 - if `#` is present but not the `type`, the base is deduced from the scanned alternate form.

-The syntax of the scan spec string is validated at compile-time.
+The syntax of the format string is validated at compile-time.
 If a validation at runtime is required, the string must be wrapped inside a `runtime_string` object.
 There is a simple helper function for that:

 `runtime(string_view) -> runtime_string`